 Tips for Eating or Cooking:

-- Always rinse quinoa.
-Place quinoa in a strainer, then run cold water over it until the entire soapy residue has been washed away.
+- Always rinse quinoa; place it in a strainer, then run cold water over it until the entire soapy residue has been washed away.
 You can taste test a few seeds; if they still have a bitter taste, run more cold water over them.
 Extra removal can be made by rubbing the seeds while rinsing with water.
 (Read why under: Use and Safety)

 - There are three main varieties: light yellow, red, and black.

-- Make quinoa porridge for breakfast, add it to your salad at lunch, substitute if for brown rice with your vegetables and make a yummy quinoa pudding.
+- Make quinoa porridge for breakfast, add it to your salad at lunch, substitute if for brown rice with your vegetables and make a yummy pudding.

 - Use quinoa flour in your gluten-free baking.

 - Even the leaves of the quinoa plant are edible; they taste similar to spinach, chard and beets.

-- Sprout quinoa; simply soak the quinoa in water for 12 hours, then keep it moist in a jar.
+- Sprout quinoa; simply soak it in water for 12 hours, then keep it moist in a jar.

-- Quinoa can even be popped like popcorn and is very popular with Peruvian children.
+- It can even be popped like popcorn and is very popular with Peruvian children.

 - Quinoa was considered sacred by the Incas; they called it the “mother seed.”
 The Inca civilization in South America grew it in the high altitude of the Andes.
 It was their staple food for 5,000 years.